 With Astym therapy, you’re offered a trusted treatment plan that’s proven to work fast and give you lasting results.
-With over 10,000 independently recorded patient cases, Astym therapy resolves over 92% of patients across all conditions (even the toughest ones).
+With over 10,000 independently recorded patient cases, Astym therapy resolves over 92% of patients across all musculoskeletal disorders (even the toughest cases).

 We believe everyone deserves to live pain-free no matter their injury or condition.
 Talk with an Astym Certified provider today to see if Astym therapy is right for you.

 Want to know some of the specific conditions Astym therapy is great at treating?
 Check out this list!

 - Anterior and Posterior Tibialis Tendinopathy

 - Chronic Ankle Pain and Stiffness